muzammilbehzad/Setup-PyTorch-AppleM1/README.md

 <img src="PyTorchRunningM1.png">

 ## 6. Confirm M1 Processor
 The last step is to confirm whether or not the program runs natively on the Apple M1 processor.
 If this is the case, under ‘Kind’ on the Activity Monitor you should see the ‘Apple’ option.
-If you see Intel, something went wrong during the installation.
+If you see 'Intel' instead, something went wrong during the installation.
 <img src="act_monitor.png">